xcode96/API-testing/README.md

 This application uses the Vercel KV database as its **single source of truth**.
 All changes made in the admin panel are saved automatically and permanently.

 ### 1. In-App Content Management (Recommended)
-You can create, edit, and delete all exam folders, sub-topics, and questions directly within the **Admin Panel** -> **Questions** tab without ever touching a JSON file.
-This is the simplest way to manage your curriculum.
+You can create, edit, and delete all exam folders, sub-topics, and questions directly within the **Admin Panel** -> **Questions** tab.
+This is the simplest and recommended way to manage your curriculum.

-### 2. Modular Content Import/Export
+### 2. Manual Backup & Version Control
-For greater flexibility, such as moving content between different instances of this application or building it offline, you can manage content at the "Exam Folder" level.
+For backing up your content or managing it in a version control system like GitHub, a simple manual workflow is provided:
--   **Export Folder**: In the **Questions** tab, click the "Export Folder" button next to any exam folder to download its structure and questions as a JSON file.
+-   **Export All Questions**: In the **Admin Panel -> Questions** tab, click the "Export All Questions" button.
--   **Import Folder**: Click the "Import Folder" button to upload a folder JSON file.
-This will add the new sub-topics and questions to the selected folder without overwriting other data.
+-   This will download a single JSON file containing all your exam folders and questions.
+-   You can store this file as a backup or commit it to a Git repository to track changes over time.

 ---